bytemomo/nautilus/README.md

 implemented using dynamic symbolic execution (DSE) or concolic execution, which systematically explore program paths by solving mathematical constraints on inputs to force the program to take different branches

+---

+Idea

+Add a mutation strategy from seeds into boofuzz, this can help the grammar

+---

+TODO

+- Create repo for modules
+- Review Attack trees
+- Runner remove shall be a core subsystem
+- Instead of targets in parallel into sequential (runner) -